-From very specific lighting and temperature requirements, to bizarre behavior (AKA glass surfing and head bobbing), and strict dietary needs, it’s no wonder so many first time owners find themselves stressed out with a sick or unhappy new pet!
+From very specific lighting and temperature requirements, to bizarre behavior (AKA glass surfing, head bobbing, and the famous arm wave), and strict dietary needs, it’s no wonder so many first-time owners find themselves stressed out with a sick or unhappy new pet!

 Luckily, I’ve decided to put together a comprehensive Bearded Dragon Care Guide for Beginners that should take at least some of the stress out of caring for your new little guy or gal.

 Disclaimer: You may want to pour a glass of wine and grab a snack because this is definitely a longer read.
-But trust me, you’re going to come out a bearded dragon expert!
+But trust me, you’re going to come out a expert!
 It’s fine, thank me later 😉

 They’re named after the beard-like, spiky collars around their throats, which they inflate to intimidate other Dragons, or when they’re stressed out or in love (cute, right?).

 Bearded Dragons, often called ‘Beardies’, come from Australia originally.
 They were introduced to the world in the 1990’s, and rapidly dominated the reptile pet market.

 There are eight different species of Dragon, all of them native to Australia, but the one most of us recognize is the Central or Inland Bearded Dragon.

 By 2017, there were 9.5 million reptile pets in nearly 5 million American households, and Bearded Dragons had become the fourth most sought-after reptile pet in the world!

 Our Pogona Vitticeps hails from the arid desert center of the Australian continent, so it thrives in extreme heat and light.

-For this reason, they’re diurnal, meaning they’re mostly awake during the warmth of the day and asleep in the cooler night--just like their human caretakers.
+For this reason, they’re diurnal, meaning they’re mostly awake during the warmth of the day and asleep in the cooler night–just like their human caretakers.

 Near cities, they seek out telephone poles or other human-made wooden structures.
 Dragons are good climbers, and like to climb to favored sunning spots.

 During the hottest part of the day, though, Bearded Dragons head for underground burrows to avoid overheating.

 Bearded Dragons are omnivorous.
-They eat almost anything--insects, snails and slugs, even other lizards and dead animals, and also fruit, greens, vegetables, and flowers.
+They eat almost anything–insects, snails and slugs, even other lizards and dead animals, and also fruit, greens, vegetables, and flowers.

 Dragons are also good swimmers, with some coastal species more accustomed to swimming than others.